killianvalverde/runsource/kcs/README.md

 #### Standalone CMake Project ####

-When building Google Test as a standalone project, the typical workflow starts with:
+When building kcs as a standalone project, the typical workflow starts with:

     mkdir mybuild       # Create a directory to hold the build output. cd mybuild
     cmake ..            # Generate native build scripts.

 If you are on a \*nix system, you should now see a Makefile in the current directory.
-Just type 'make' to build gtest.
+Just type 'make' to build kcs.

 #### Incorporating Into An Existing CMake Project ####